danrodz/budget_app/README.md

 ## License

 All source code in the app
-is available jointly under the MIT License.
+is available jointly the MIT License.

 ## Getting started